Note: I presented this paper at the annual meeting of the Evangelical Theological Society on Tuesday, November 13, 2018, in Denver, Colorado.

 In the historical books, the Spirit is shown to mediate God’s presence and to empower deliverers and rulers and to enable God’s prophets to convey his Word to his people.

-The OT wisdom literature grounds its theology of the Spirit in creation theology: the Spirit equips God’s people to live in keeping with how creation works, which is God-fearing wisdom as we relate to God and our fellow human beings.
+The Old Testament wisdom literature grounds its theology of the Spirit in creation theology: the Spirit equips God’s people to live in keeping with how creation works, which is God-fearing wisdom as we relate to God and our fellow human beings.
 This includes areas of life such as marriage, parenting, and work.

 The prophetic books link the operation of the Spirit crucially to the coming of the Messiah on whom the Spirit will rest in an unprecedented manner.
 This Spirit-anointed Messiah, in turn, will proclaim the good news of salvation to God’s people, including the nations.